Introduction

 Zoho projects

-Zoho projects is part of the Zoho suite of business tools, offering a cost-effective solution for small to medium-sized teams.
-It provides a good balance of features and affordability.
+Zoho Projects is a project management platform that is part of the larger Zoho suite of business tools.
+It is a cost-effective solution for small to medium-sized teams and offers a good balance of features and affordability.

 Key features